Skip to content

 For example, my Reebok Legacy Lifter 2 and Reebok Lifter PR 2 are both going strong after a year of recreational use.
 I’ve even competed in powerlifting in the Legacy Lifter 2s twice now and they’re still in great condition.

-I would expect both of these shoes to also deliver good levels of durability since a large base of their constructions is similar to their predecessors.
+I would expect both of these shoes to also deliver good levels of durability since the large base of their construction is similar to that of their predecessors.
 Between the two, I do feel like the Legacy Lifter 3 will be a little more durable if you’re using these shoes a lot.

 My main durability concern between these models revolves around the Lifter PR 3’s midfoot strap.
 Since its Velcro isn’t the most aggressive and the strap itself runs short, I’m curious to see if it will last as long as the PR 2’s did.